-- an executive summary; - an orienting overview or introduction; - a description of the project and work/responsibilities of the individual involved, the actions which your firm would take to compensate for the loss (in terms of completing ongoing work), the specific new tasks/responsibilities created for different levels of personnel, the procedures used to replace the departing professional, and the out-of-pocket expense, time cost, opportunity cost, etc. associated with each aspect of the foregoing; and - your conclusions about the value of effective human resources management, assuming effective human resources management achieves less turnover.
+- an executive summary; - an orienting overview or introduction in which you discuss the project's purposes and goals; - a description of the project and work/responsibilities of the individual involved, the actions which your firm would take to compensate for the loss (in terms of completing ongoing work), the specific new tasks/responsibilities created for different levels of personnel, the procedures used to replace the departing professional, and the out-of-pocket expense, time cost, opportunity cost, etc. associated with each aspect of the foregoing; and - your conclusions about the value of effective human resources management, assuming effective human resources management achieves less turnover.